-1. The student will NOT demonstrate unprofessional behavior; that is, making inappropriate comments or using inappropriate verbal or body language to patients, family or staff; gossip regarding patients, physicians, fellow students, or co-workers; discussion of clinical information (condition or prognosis) with patients or relatives (all patient information is considered confidential and must be treated as such); consumption of food/drink in patient areas, etc. "Common sense" applies here.

-- 2. The student will NOT demonstrate an unprofessional "appearance," that includes offensive odors (excessive perfume, bad breath, body odor, etc.), hickeys, chewing gum, etc. Again, "common sense" applies here. - 3.
-The student will NOT falsify practicum records to include time logs, exam logs, etc. - 4.
+- 1. The student will NOT demonstrate unprofessional behavior; that is, making inappropriate comments or using inappropriate verbal or body language to patients, family or staff; gossip regarding patients, physicians, fellow students, or co-workers; discussion of clinical information (condition or prognosis) with patients or relatives (all patient information is considered confidential and must be treated as such); consumption of food/drink in patient areas, etc. "Common sense" applies here. - 2.
+The student will NOT demonstrate an unprofessional "appearance," that includes offensive odors (excessive perfume, bad breath, body odor, etc.), hickeys, chewing gum, etc. Again, "common sense" applies here. - 3.
 The student will not make or receive personal telephone calls or texts during a practicum duty shift except in case of an emergency.
 All cell phones must be either turned off or placed on silent mode while in clinicals.
 Student phones should NEVER be out during clinicals.
 You may check your phones at lunch and during restroom breaks.
-Cls can and will send you home if they see you with a phone out during clinicals. - 5.
+Cls can and will send you home if they see you with a phone out during clinicals. - 4.
 Adherence to policies and procedures applicable at the designated affiliate.

-Any violation of the above rules will result in the student being sent home immediately, and time missed will have to be made up, as well as a 5 point deduction off of your evaluations per occurrence.
+Any violation of the above rules will result in the student being sent home immediately, and time missed will have to be made up, as well as a 5 point deduction off of your tech evaluations per occurrence.